-- We will be launching our brand-new information dedicated to these types, which include Adamantinoma, Spindle Cell Sarcoma of the bone, Chordoma, Angiosarcoma of the bone, Ameloblastoma and Giant Cell Tumour of the bone
+- We launched brand-new information dedicated to these types, which include Adamantinoma, Spindle Cell Sarcoma of the bone, Chordoma, Angiosarcoma of the bone, Ameloblastoma and Giant Cell Tumour of the bone

-- Our detailed information, developed with guidance from both patients and healthcare professionals, will be available for the first time ever as leaflets and factsheets alongside an in-depth detail of these tumours on our webpage – in the same manner that the main forms of primary bone cancer are represented
+- Our detailed information, developed with guidance from both patients and healthcare professionals, is now available for the first time ever as leaflets and factsheets alongside an in-depth detail of these tumours on our webpage – in the same manner that the main forms of primary bone cancer are represented

 - We are passionate about making information available for anybody diagnosed with primary bone cancer - no matter the rarity of their tumour.
 For some of these tumours, this information is the first of its kind available for patients